 Mr. Costantini is a 1972 graduate of Columbia University School of Law, where he was a member of the Law Review, and a graduate of the University of Detroit, with an engineering degree.

 - Filed an amicus brief in the U.S. Supreme Court on behalf of the American Institute of Certified Public Accountants (AICPA) in the case of Erica P. John Fund, Inc. v.
-Halliburton Co. in support of argument that the defendants should be allowed at the class-certification stage to introduce evidence rebutting the presumption of reliance where the plaintiffs asserted liability on the basis of a fraud-on-the-market theory.
+Halliburton Co. in support of the ultimately successful argument that the defendants should be allowed at the class-certification stage to introduce evidence rebutting the presumption of reliance where the plaintiffs asserted liability on the basis of a fraud-on-the-market theory.

 - Represented major accounting firm sued by a state insurance commissioner for alleged improprieties in audit of the financial statements of a Pennsylvania insurer.
 Settled suit for less than one percent of the more than $100 million initially demanded.